justvanrossum/drawbot-skia/README.md

 - Add `from drawbot_skia.drawbot imort *` at the top of your script
 - Or `import drawbot_skia.drawbot as db` if that's your preferred style

-Or you can use the `drawbot` runner app from the command line:
+Or you can use the `drawbot` runner tool from the command line:

 - `drawbot mydrawbotscript.py output.png`

-With the runner app you won't need any Drawbot import in the script, nor do you need a `saveImage(...)` to export results.
+With the `drawbot` runner tool, you won't need any Drawbot import in the script, nor do you need a `saveImage(...)` to export results.
 It pretty much behaves as if you hit "Run" in the classic Drawbot application.